Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_31_Read_Mapping_to_Genomes_using_STAR/STAR.md

 ## 1. Introduction<a name="311"></a>

   One of the most common tools for human genome analysis is RNA-sequencing.
 This tool is used for defining alternative splicing sites and for finding differentially expressed genes.
 This presentation is about the program used for genome mapping portion of RNA-sequencing and differential analysis; STAR.
-STAR was created in order to address the pitfalls of high rates of mapping errors, low speed, and limited read lengths found in previous aligner programs.
+STAR was created in order to address the pitfalls of high rates of mapping errors, low speed, and limited read lengths found in previous aligner programs (Cornell).

 ## 2. STAR Background Information<a name="316"></a>